3sky/blog-src/content/posts/how-to-gp-1.md

     hugo
     ```

-#### Summary
+### Summary - Hugo

-Now you have folder `public` with static content of your page.
+Now you have folder `public` with static
+content of your page.
 What's next?
 Upload to GitHub?
 No, that will be too fast and too easy.
 We need real tests.
 Let's say hello to Nginx.

 ## Nginx

-[Nginx][6] (pronounced "engine X") is a web server that can also be used as a reverse proxy, load balancer, mail proxy, and HTTP cache.
-The software was created by Igor Sysoev and first publicly released in 2004.
+[Nginx][6] (pronounced "engine X") is a
+web server that can also be used as a reverse proxy,
+load balancer, mail proxy, and HTTP cache.
+The software
+was created by Igor Sysoev and first publicly released in 2004.

-### Why?
+### Why Nginx

 Nginx is open-source, popular and fast.
 Another obvious choice.

-#### Let's code
+### Let's code- Nginx

 1. Copy `public/` into `/var/www/`